Continental Teams

 Four-tier hierarchy from top to bottom:

-Promotion is achieved through UCI points, sporting success and a growing sponsor budget.
+Promotion is achieved through UCI points, sporting success and a growing budget.

 Difference from Amateur and U23 Teams

 Continental teams are full professional teams with minimum requirements for contracts, insurance and medical support.
 U23 teams and pure development teams often operate without a Continental licence and have more limited start rights.
-However, many Continental teams integrate U23 riders into their squad size and thus act as a bridge between youth development and the second division.
+However, many Continental teams integrate U23 riders into their roster planning and thus act as a bridge between youth development and the second division.

 Licensing and Requirements